 Molded, above-ground hot tubs offer a wider choice of options than any other type of spa.
 From size and shape to materials and price, you're certain to find a model to fit your style.
 These tubs are much easier to install than an in-ground spa, but you do need to prepare the site carefully.
-Although they're harder to maintain than inflatable models, above-ground hot tubs are generally energy-efficient.

 A tub for every budget.
 Above-ground hot tubs have the widest price range of all spa types.
 A basic model made of molded plastic called rotomold can cost as little as $2,000, while luxurious models loaded with extras can run more than $15,000.
 Extra costs may be incurred to prepare a suitable site for installation, but the tub should be easy to install yourself -- no need to bring in a contractor.
 This kind of tub is also typically very energy-efficient, say the editors of Better Homes and Gardens.

 Depends on the material.
 The most common material for an above-ground hot tub is acrylic backed by fiberglass.
 In the past, acrylic surfaces were likely to develop bubbles or cracks over time, but modern versions are better.
 An even more durable option is thermal plastic, which editors at Spasearch magazine call "virtually indestructible."
 Tubs of stainless steel are also very durable, but cost more.
 Experts recommend looking carefully at the manufacturer's warranty to ensure it covers all parts of the tub.
 Surface and structure tend to be covered separately, so look at both.
 Also keep an eye out for limits and exclusions.